Mosstone/Tholos/README.md

                                            TODO: --thin flag to avoid embedding redundant libraries

-note: Converting package between suggested and main is currently manual, later updates will have the module in its own mod by default while providing the binary

     Once generated the binary is fully standalone, whereas the .go can be integrated into larger binaries